 Montan agreed to take on the project and arranged for the Scandinavian Design Students Organization to tackle the assignment.
 Ms. Susanne Koefoed, a Danish graphic design student, submitted the winning design, a simple motif of a stick figure using a wheelchair to indicate barrier-free access.
 The new symbol was presented to an expert panel convened under the auspices of the Society’s Center for Technical Aids, in Bromma, Sweden, in 1968.
 The symbol met with general approval, particularly after it was modified by Karl Montan.
 Taking the original copy of the submitted design, Montan ‘humanized’ it further by adding a circle to the top of the seated figure, thus giving it a ‘head.’
 With the addition of the ‘head’, the panel gave its enthusiastic endorsement to the new symbol.
 The international panel of design chose Koefoed’s design unanimously and the World Congress formally adopted the Symbol in 1969.

 Sharing the Symbol with the World

-Following its adoption, the Society’s final step was to consider how best to promote the Symbol.
-Within the Society, there was some debate over whether to patent the design.
-It was decided however, that this would prove particularly complex, as such patents must be enacted on a country by country basis.
-Besides the objective was not to restrict use, but to ensure good usage.
-It was decided that public education and promotion would be more effective in ensuring that the symbol would be always kept in the public domain.
-To that end, the Society drew up guidelines for the use of the symbol and a resolution magnanimously was put forward recommending that it be made a gift to mankind.
-This resolution was adopted at a subsequent meeting in the Society’s Assembly in Baguio, Philippines in 1978.
-Download the Resolution as pdf or Word file.
+Following its adoption, RI’s final step was to consider how best to promote the Symbol.
+Within RI, there was some debate over whether to patent the design.
+However, it was decided that patenting would prove particularly complex, as such patents must be enacted on a country by country basis.
+Besides, the objective was not to restrict use, but to ensure good usage.
+It was decided that public education and promotion would be more effective in ensuring that the symbol would always be kept in the public domain.
+To that end, RI drew up guidelines for the use of the symbol and a resolution magnanimously was put forward recommending that it be made a gift to mankind.
+This resolution was adopted at a subsequent meeting in RI’s Assembly in Baguio, Philippines in 1978.

 RI and the United Nations